arm-developer-tools/windowsperf/wperf/README.md

 Timeline file contains header with few counting setting values (these will increase in the future), and rows with column oriented values.
 These specify cores, events and metrics counted and computed during timeline pass:

-#### Specify timeline CSV output file name with --output-csv command line option
+#### Specify timeline CSV output filename with --output-csv command line option

 Support for `--output-csv` command line in timeline (`-t`) is as follows:

 Previously users had to specify `-v` (verbose mode on) with `-t` (timeline command line option) to retrieve from the console name of the timeline CSV file.
-Now users can also specify timeline output file name with `--output-csv <FILENAME>` command line option, where `<FILENAME>` is template string for timeline CSV file.
+Now users can also specify timeline output filename with `--output-csv <FILENAME>` command line option, where `<FILENAME>` is template string for timeline CSV file.

-User can specify in `<FILENAME>` few placeholders which can improve timeline file name:
+User can specify in `<FILENAME>` few placeholders which can improve timeline filename:
-* `{timestamp}` to add the current timestamp to the output file name.
+* `{timestamp}` to add the current timestamp to the output filename.
 E.g. `2023_09_21_09_42_59` for 21st of September 2023, time: 09:42:59.
 * `{class}` to add event class name (e.g. `core`, `dsu`, `dmc_clk`, `dmc_clkdiv2`).
 Multiple timeline files will be created if the user specifies `-e` events with different classes.
 * `{core}` to add `<N>` from `-c <N>` command line option.
 Note: when more than one core is specified `{core}` will be replaced with the first core specified.